Azure-Samples/active-directory-dotnet-webapp-webapi-openidconnect-aspnetcore/README.md

 #### Register the TodoListService web API

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-4. Click the Applications tab.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
-7. Enter a friendly name for the application, for example "TodoListService", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44351`.
+4. Enter a friendly name for the application, for example 'TodoListService' and select 'Web Application and/or Web API' as the Application Type.
+For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44351`.
+Click on **Create** to create the application.
-9. For the App ID URI, enter `https://<your_tenant_name>/TodoListService`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
-Click OK to complete the registration.
-10. While still in the Azure portal, click the Configure tab of your application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-11. Find the Client ID value and copy it aside, you will need this later when configuring your application.
+6. Find the Application ID value and copy it to the clipboard.

 #### Register the TodoListWebApp web application

-1. Sign in to the [Azure management portal](https://manage.windowsazure.com).
+1. Sign in to the [Azure portal](https://portal.azure.com).
-2. Click on Active Directory in the left hand nav.
-3. Click the directory tenant where you wish to register the sample application.
+2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
-4. Click the Applications tab.
-5. In the drawer, click Add.
-6. Click "Add an application my organization is developing".
+2. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
+3. Click on **Registered Applications** and choose **Add**.
-7. Enter a friendly name for the application, for example "TodoListWebApp", select "Web Application and/or Web API", and click next.
-8. For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44371/signin-oidc`.
+4. Enter a friendly name for the application, for example 'TodoListWebApp' and select 'Web Application and/or Web API' as the Application Type.
+For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44371/signin-oidc`.
-9. For the App ID URI, enter `https://<your_tenant_name>/TodoListWebApp`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
-Click OK to complete the registration.
-1. While still in the Azure portal, click the **Configure** tab of your application.
+5. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
-2. Locate the **Manage Manifest** button in the bottom drawer.
-Click it and download your application's manifest as a `.json` file.
+6. Find the Application ID value and copy it to the clipboard.
-3. Open the `.json` file in a text editor and change the `logoutUrl` property to `https://localhost:44371/Account/EndSession`.
+7. On the same page, change the `Logout Url` property to `https://localhost:44371/Account/EndSession`.
 This is the default single sign out URL for this sample.
-4. Back in the Azure portal, click **Manage Manifest** then **Upload Manifest**, and upload your updated `.json` file.
-5. Finally, locate the **Client ID** value in the **Configure** tab and copy it to your clipboard.
-You will need it shortly.
-12. Create a new key for the application.
-Save the configuration so you can view the key value.
-Save this aside for when you configure the project in Visual Studio.
-13. In "Permissions to Other Applications", click "Add Application."
-Select "Other" in the "Show" dropdown, and click the upper check mark.
-Locate & click on the TodoListService, and click the bottom check mark to add the application.
-Select "Access TodoListService" from the "Delegated Permissions" dropdown, and save the configuration.
+7. From the Settings menu, choose **Keys** and add a key - select a key duration of either 1 year or 2 years.
+When you save this page, the key value will be displayed, copy and save the value in a safe location - you will need this key later to configure the project in Visual Studio - this key value will not be displayed again, nor retrievable by any other means, so please record it as soon as it is visible from the Azure Portal.
+8. Configure Permissions for your application - in the Settings menu, choose the 'Required permissions' section, click on **Add**, then **Select an API**, and type 'TodoListService' in the textbox.
+Then, click on  **Select Permissions** and select 'Access TodoListService'.

 ### Step 4:  Configure the sample to use your Azure AD tenant